 We’ll show you where to rent a boat, canoe or kayak in the Northeast and share some our favorite places for local boating trips.

 Whether you’re marveling at the sights or traversing rapids, paddling can be a relaxing or thrilling activity.
-Head out on your own for some quiet time alone in nature or head out with a partner or small group for a memorable day out.
+Head out on your own for some quiet time alone in nature or go with a partner or small group for a memorable day out.

 Then there’s the Farmington River, which stretches diagonally from northwestern Connecticut until it joins the Connecticut River further southeast.
 This river is great for canoeing, kayaking and tubing.

-If rivers aren’t your speed, Connecticut is also home to several lakes – the Fourth, Third, Second and First Connecticut lakes, as well as Lake McDonough – while also boasting plenty of coastal region.
+If rivers aren’t your speed, Connecticut is home to plenty of lakes, like Lake McDonough and Mashapaug Lake, while also boasting plenty of coastal region.

 The Concord River runs for about 11 miles and is great for canoeing, kayaking and rafting.
 You can travel the entire waterway by canoe or kayak, but it’s also conveniently broken into sections: Egg Rock to Carlisle-Bedford Bridge and Carlisle-Bedford Bridge to the Middlesex Canal.

 There’s something for every kind of boating fan in Massachusetts.
-The Boston Harbor Islands offer great views of the Boston skyline.
+The Boston Harbor Islands offer great views of Boston’s skyline.
 The Massachusetts Office of Fishing and Boating Access maintains 290 access points on coastal waters, great ponds and rivers across the state.
-See which ramps are open for the season here.
+See which ramps are open for the season, here.

 More white waters can be found in the Contoocook River, though waters are calmer closer to Concord, N.H.
 Sea kayaking on the Great Bay is also exciting, along with kayaking and canoeing on Lake Umbagog and Squam Lake.